Alix955/Lab-work/Roco/Roco222/Journal.md

 To improve the motor i am planning to completely redesign it using Solidworks.
 The designs for each piece can be seen below.
 There will be a bracket on either side of the motor to hold it up, as well as an upside down U shape bracket for the magnets.
-The magnets will be split into four to have two pulling and two pushing, instead of just having one pulling and one pushing.
+The magnets will be split into four to have two on each side pulling / pushing the motor.